Madness at Mestalla: Chelsea are flawed but so much fun | Goal.com

 Lampard's side are vibrant, full of fighting spirit and fantastic going forward.
 But their fearlessness is also a flaw that makes them even more fun to watch because it contributes to their deficiencies in defence.

-They aren't yet street-wise enough to take the sting out of the biggest games, which is hardly surprising of course, given so few of their players have a lot of experience at this level.
+They are not yet street-wise enough to take the sting out of the biggest games, which is hardly surprising of course, given so few of their players have a lot of experience at this level.

 There was justified criticism of Emerson's performance against Manchester City on Saturday but replacing him with Reece James did little to solidify the backline.